Columbus Blue Jackets: Nash era and rebuilding (2005–2012)

+The Kekalainen years (2013–2024)

-Move to the Eastern Conference and the John Tortorella era (2013–2021)
+Move into the Eastern Conference

 The Blue Jackets moved into the Metropolitan Division of the Eastern Conference in the 2013–14 season after spending its first 13 seasons in the Central Division of the Western Conference.
 The other teams in the Metropolitan Division consist of the Carolina Hurricanes, New Jersey Devils, New York Islanders, New York Rangers, Philadelphia Flyers, Pittsburgh Penguins and Washington Capitals, the latter six of which once composed the old Patrick Division.
 On April 9, 2014, the Blue Jackets clinched their second playoff spot in franchise history by winning a 3–1 game against the Dallas Stars.
 This game was also noted for being a game resumed after being postponed on March 10, 2014, due to Rich Peverley's cardiac event in which the Blue Jackets led 1–0.
 The NHL decided to keep the goal scored by Nathan Horton and resumed the game with a full 60 minutes.
 Nathan Horton made history by being credited for scoring a goal while not suiting up for the game.

-The Blue Jackets faced the Pittsburgh Penguins in the first round (Eastern Conference Quarter-finals) of the 2014 Stanley Cup playoffs.
+The Blue Jackets faced the Pittsburgh Penguins in the first round of the 2014 Stanley Cup playoffs.
 This series had a trend that was noted for making 3–1 leads end up as 4–3 loss.
-Game 1 and 2 were at the Consol Energy Center in downtown Pittsburgh.
+Games 1 and 2 were at the Consol Energy Center in downtown Pittsburgh.
 The Blue Jackets made a large jump in history when Jack Johnson scored the first goal of the game.
 This was the first time in franchise history that Columbus ever led a postseason game.
 The Jackets lead the game 3–1 at one point from goals by Mark Letestu and Derek MacKenzie.
 However, the Penguins rallied to win it 4–3.
 Game 2 was the opposite.
-Pittsburgh led 3–1 at one point, but Columbus rallied to win Game 2 4–3 by an overtime goal from Matt Calvert.
+Pittsburgh led 3–1 at one point, but Columbus rallied to win game 2 4–3 by an overtime goal from Matt Calvert.
 This was the first playoff victory in franchise history.
-Pittsburgh won Game 3 by a score of 4–3.
+Pittsburgh won game 3 by a score of 4–3.
 Game 4 was a memorable night at Nationwide Arena.
 Columbus was down 3–0, and 3–1 by the end of the first period.
 Boone Jenner and Ryan Johansen scored to make it 3–2 by the end of the second period.
 Brandon Dubinsky scored the game-tying goal with 22.5 seconds left in regulation, after a miss-play with the puck by Marc-Andre Fleury.
 Nick Foligno went on to score the game-winning goal in overtime.
 In the locker room during intermission, he supposedly told the team that he will score the game-winner.
 Pittsburgh, however, went on to win the next two games and took the best-of-seven series in six games.